elliottrt/testpy/README.md

 If the command can be written in the form `<command> <test case file>` then simply write `<command>`.
 If the command requires more complexity, write out the command and replace all references to the test file with a `@`, which will be replaced at runtime with the name of the test case file.
 This symbol can be changed with the `-s <symbol>` and `--symbol <symbol>` options.

+Directories are, by default, recursively searched for test cases.
+This can be disabled with `-n` and `--no-recursion`

 ### Updating Test Cases
 When run with the option `-u` or `--update`, all test cases will be evaluated and their results stored in record files for future test evaluations to check against.